Sunethan/Trilinos/INSTALL.rst

 4. Go to the build folder and execute the command cmake listed below.

-Simple non-MPI instructions (enables a few packages, implicit compilers) for Apple M2 chip (arm64 architecture)
+Simple non-MPI instructions (enables a few packages, implicit compilers) for arm64 architecture
 -----------------------------------------------

 ::